 Part of holiday giving includes helping out those who can’t afford a table decked out with all the trimmings and a tree drowning in presents.
 Make sure to include an item in your budget for helping others.
 Maybe your gift to a friend is donating to their favourite charity.
 You can make that donation go further by using atbcares.com to donate.
 ATB matches 15 per cent of every dollar donated to eligible Alberta charities (up to $150,000).
 And you'll get a tax receipt too!

 Budgeting for all the holiday baking, appetizers, and treats can eat up a huge amount of your budget.
 Rather than dish out the entire Christmas dinner on your own dime, go potluck style.
 When someone asks what they can bring, take them up on their offer to help.

 Even if it’s just on a napkin in your wallet, each time you hit the stores for gifts or entertaining, write down your costs with a little explanation of what was included.

 If you want to go a little more high tech, you can use ATB TrackIt in your online banking to create a budget.
-Then monitor your spending on the go with the TrackIt mobile app to see where your holiday budget is maxed out.

 By following these 5 tips and sticking to your holiday budget, you’ll ensure happy holidays for you and your loved ones—without breaking the bank.